YJwong325/leetcode-solutions/hard/23_merge_k_sorted_lists.md

     nl_nodePtr --> nl_head
 ```

-Then we update the list1 pointer to point to the next node in the list.
+Then we update the list1 pointer to point to the next node in its own list.

 ```mermaid
 flowchart LR